 Zone Control Systems Help With Energy Efficiency

 One of the other ways in which a zone control system helps a central air conditioning set-up a great deal is in the area of energy efficiency.
-Think again to the example of the kitchen and the bedroom that you want set at two different temperatures.
-Another example would be the home that has a first and a second floor to it.
+Think again of the example of the kitchen and the bedroom that you want to be set at two different temperatures.
+Another example would be a home that has a first and a second floor to it.
 If you go to bed at night and you only live on the second floor at night, why would you want to keep the first floor at the same cold temperature as the second?
 This may not be necessary as no one is even going to be on that floor to enjoy the cool temperature.
-Zone control systems are going to allow you to get your central air conditioning unit working only when its needed and when the thermostat and system kicks it into gear.
+Zone control systems are going to allow you to get your central air conditioning unit working only when it’s needed and when the thermostat and system kick it into gear.